jaltekruse/mathquill/docs/Config.md

 ## supSubsRequireOperand

 `supSubsRequireOperand` disables typing of superscripts and subscripts when there's nothing to the left of the cursor to be exponentiated or subscripted.
 Prevents the especially confusing typo `x^^2`, which looks much like `x^2`.

+## supSubsShowEmptyBase

+`supSubsShowEmptyBase` is a useful corollary when allowing superscripts and subscripts to be entered without a base (which is the default).
+When `supSubsShowEmptyBase` is true then type `^` without a base, such as in an empty field or to the right of an operator, will place a empty box (defaulted to gray), in the position of the base.
+This gives the user a visual clue that they have an unbased super- or subscript.

 ## charsThatBreakOutOfSupSub